So fellas, how did you find the Singlish #EngVocab on Wednesday? :)

 As promised, today I will be continuing the Singlish #EngVocab session :) So here they are!

-11. Can = usually used as it is and placed on the back of the sentence.
+11. Can = usually used as it is and placed at the end of a sentence.

 Can = usually it goes like, “I need you to get this, can?” or “I need you to get this, can or not?”